MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 This example creates a distribution group naming policy using the following configuration:

-Distribution groups will be created in the Users\\Groups container.
+Distribution groups will be created in the Users\Groups container.

 The words curse, bad, and offensive will be blocked from being used in distribution group names.

-All distribution groups will be prefixed with "DL\_" and suffixed with an underscore (\_) and the user's department and country code.
+All distribution groups will be prefixed with `DL_` and suffixed with an underscore (`_`) and the user's department and country code.

 ### -------------------------- Example 2 --------------------------
 ```